RJLackner/AlgoRobinhood/README.md

 ## Running the AlgoRobinhood

 Simply <em>git clone</em> this codebase and execute the below command.
-After successfully login in, a log file will be generated under <em>/log</em>, with detailed information like recommendations made from a tensorflow model predction, as well as buy/sell operations being executed if any.<br>
+After successfully login in, a log file will be generated under <em>/log</em>, with detailed information like recommendations made from a tensorflow model predction, as well as buy/sell operations being executed if any<br>

  <em><strong>python AutoTrade.py</strong></em>